This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 ELECTRICAL

-The main service fused disconnect has a capacity of 100 amperes, 240/120 volt electric service.
+The main service disconnect has a capacity of 200 amperes, 240/120 volt electric service.
 The main ground where visible appears to be adequately secure.
-Overcurrent protection is provided by circuit breakers located in a service panel in the basement.
+Overcurrent protection is provided by circuit breakers located in a service panel in the basement and a sub panel in the attic..

-The kitchen GFCI outlet that was tested functioned properly.
+The GFCI outlets that were tested functioned properly.
 Ground Fault Circuit Interrupter (GFCI) electrical outlets and breakers are a significant safety improvement and are required in new homes for bathrooms, kitchen counter top outlets, garages, crawlspaces, unfinished basements, outside outlets, swimming pools, etc..
 They should be installed in older homes as well to reduce potential electrical hazards in wet areas.

 HEATING